catppuccin/gtk/README.md

 ## Flatpak
 > [!WARNING]
-> Flatpak is deprecated and we don't maintain it anymore,
+> Flatpak is unmaintained and we don't recommend using it as it'll cause some issues.
-> We don't recommend themeing Flatpak with the theme.

 To allow Flatpak to get access to the theme, type: